 Members of our tour group in the Engine House.

-Close up of the flues.
-That ends our tour of the Strasburg Railroad Shops.
+I also photographed new flues on flat cars and that ended our fantastic tour of the Strasburg Railroad shops.
 I said goodbye to Katie and Kimberly before I continued to look around.

 Strasburg Railroad 90 returned into Strasburg.